GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 # 5 Risk management

-In this section risks for our system development are taken into account, along with some possible strategies to tackle them effectively.
-Problems at a management level are not so likely to happen since the project was commissioned by a company and there are contractual duties to satisfy even in case of a changes in the high spheres, anyway the high number of meetings should always keep our employers with an eye inside the process, so that they will consider the importance of the project itself for the company's future.
-Along with managements problems are budget problems, they're mostly unpredictable and rather serious when they occur, the only strategy here is to check in advantage the financial situation of the company, in our case, since we work for a transportation company with an already solid bases, it's not likely that this kind of problems will occur.
+In this section, risks for our system development are taken into account, along with some possible strategies to tackle them effectively.

+Problems at a management level are not so likely to happen since the project was commissioned by a company and there are contractual duties to satisfy even in case of a changes in the high spheres.
+Anyway, the high number of meetings should always keep our employers with an eye inside the process, so that they will consider the importance of the project itself for the company's future.

+Along with managements problems are budget problems, they're mostly unpredictable and rather serious when they occur, the only strategy here is to check in advantage the financial situation of the company.
+In our case, since we work for a transportation company with an already solid bases, it's not likely that this kind of problems will occur.

 For what concerns risks of requirements misunderstandings we tackle them in advance via the many encounters with the company managers, so that at various levels in the development process their correctness is checked.
 Even risks about external components are at a minimum, for the system can rely on solid ones that are not likely to exit the market or change in short time.

 For what concerns the actual salability of the service, we are by no mean worried, the city in which the service will be implemented is a metropolis, therefore is unlikely that such a system will not get many users; a secondary problem may be the concurrency of similar services, but the system will tackle such a problem thanks to its flexibility in fares.

 Some problems, which are more likely to happen over a 2 year course, are illness in the personal, especially if this cases take place during important milestones in the project or meetings, to address this kind of problems is useful to keep cohesion among team members at the level of comprehension of teammates work and to always have groups of people working at each task, so that the absence of one doesn't block the developing process.
 The problems regarding the staff can be many and different, in case of high specialization members, for example, their absence can seriously damage the project, therefore is safer to hire people with a wide range of skills, for the system we're going to develop doesn't advice the need for any particularly high specialized professional.

 In any case, as a matter of precaution, the time for the various tasks in the scheduling bar chart, is slightly overestimated, so that in case of shifts in the project progress we're covered.

 # 6 Effort spent